privacysandbox/protected-auction-services-docs/inference_overview.md

 - Support model loading and inference in `generateBid()` through the `runInference()` call, as described above.
 Here, inference runs inside TEE and can use private features based on the inputs of `generateBid()`.
-This produces an embedding that can be combined with the embeddings from 1) and 2).
-The data flows make the embeddings from 1) and 2) available in `generateBid()` so they can be combined with the private embedding to make a final prediction.
+This produces an embedding that can be combined with the embeddings from the contextual path and ad retrieval service, as described above.
+The data flows make these embeddings available in `generateBid()` so they can be combined with the private embedding to make a final prediction.

 The entire flow is encapsulated in the diagram below along with an explanation of each step.
 This flow is based on the [Protected App Signals flow][11] which